-A quality pre-kindergarten program is a significant opportunity for thousands of Florida's four-year-olds to improve their readiness for school while enhancing their capacity to learn.
 Decades of research have revealed that a quality Pre-K learning experience may reduce the need for remediation and retention in later grades while producing long-term improvement in children's intellectual and social development.

-Pre-kindergarten is a very important link to early education, particularly for disadvantaged children who are most likely to substantially benefit academically and socially from those services.
-Unfortunately, data have revealed that disadvantaged children are less likely than their wealthier peers to have access to quality programs.
+Florida must implement its pre-kindergarten program in a way that involves as many children as possible while encouraging active participation by parents.
+Data have shown that disadvantaged children are less likely than their wealthier peers to have access to quality programs.
 Florida must ensure that quality pre-kindergarten programs are available to all children, regardless of their socio-economic status or where they live.